Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/howItWorks/README.md

 ![java-features](https://user-images.githubusercontent.com/2780145/34343690-2fd47db0-e9ff-11e7-9630-75423dda7eaa.png)

 - **Simple:**
-  - Syntax is based on C++
+  - User friendly syntax based on C++
+  - It has Automatic Garbage Collection
+  - It has Rich set of APIs
   - Removed confusing features - explicit pointers, operator overloading, multiple inheritance, etc
-  - Introduced Automatic Garbage Collection

 - **Object-oriented:**
   - In Java, we organize the software as a combination of different types of objects that incorporates both data and behaviour.